shopsys/shopsys/docs/cookbook/working-with-multiple-cron-instances.md

 # Working with Multiple Cron Instances

 This cookbook will help you to set up independent processing of [cron jobs](../introduction/cron.md).
-We will learn, how to work with multiple cron instances, how to register a new instance for modules and how to run them.
+We will learn how to work with multiple cron instances, how to register a new instance for modules, and how to run them.

-Let's presume, we want to run import of products, created for [Basic Data Import](./basic-data-import.md).
+Let's presume we want to run an import of products created for [Basic Data Import](./basic-data-import.md).
-But this import might take some time and we do not want to block processing of the other cron modules.
+But this import might take some time, and we do not want to block processing of the other cron modules.

 ## Configuration

-When you register cron job in your configuration with tags mandatory for cron module, you can add the optional tag `instanceName`, effectively creating a new instance of cron just by tagging the service.
+When you register a cron job in your configuration with tags mandatory for the cron module, you can add the optional tag `instanceName`, effectively creating a new instance of cron just by tagging the service.
 You do not have to register the instance anywhere else.

-We just edit earlier created configuration to place our `ImportProductsCronModule` to different cron instance.
+We just edited the earlier created configuration to place our `ImportProductsCronModule` to the different cron instance.

 ```diff
 # config/services/cron.yaml